instantlinux/docker-tools/images/blacklist/README.md

     user=blacklister
     password=$PSWD
 ~~~
 Decide on a subdomain name, such as blacklist.yourdomain.com.
-See
+Set that
-docker-compose.yml for an example; set that name as an environment variable
+name as an environment variable RBL_DOMAIN.
+To delegate to this
-RBL_DOMAIN.
-To delegate to this subdomain, list hosts where you'll
+subdomain, list hosts where you'll be running this in environment
-be running this in environment variable NS_SERVERS (if you're running
+variable NS_SERVERS (if you're running a swarm cluster, this will be
-a swarm cluster, this will be the DNS names of the cluster nodes).
+the DNS names of the cluster nodes).

 In the local.cf file for spamassassin (separate Docker image), define
 these rules for your local blacklist: